dhmunro/dudley/README.md

   `u?[NX, NY, 3]` data (RGB image), where `u?` is either `u1` or `u2`.
   The `level` is 0-9, with `level=9` the default.

-The second kind of filter, a *reference* filter is completely different.
+The second kind of filter, a *reference* filter, is completely different.
-Instead of converting an array of declared type and shape to an unknown number of bytes in the file like a compression filter, a *reference* filter convert an array of unknown type and shape into a reference to that object where each such reference has a know datatype (usually an integer).
+Instead of converting an array of declared type and shape to an unknown number of bytes in the file like a compression filter, a *reference* filter converts an array of unknown type and shape into a reference to that object where each such reference has a known datatype (usually an integer).
 This reference is roughly equivalent to declaring a `void *` in C:

     datatype shape <- ref  # this array holds references to unknown objects

 Now the objects which are referenced obviously must be declared *somewhere* in the layout - otherwise there would be no way to read them back.
-Therefore, at the end of the layout, after all other data arrays, dicts, and lists have been declared, Dudley expects to find a sequence of special declarations of the
+Therefore, Dudley expects to find a sequence of special declarations of the form:
-form:

     &datatype shape filter address

-    &datatype shape filter address
-    &...
+These can appear anywhere a named dict item is expected, but, like named data types, these reference declarations are kept outside of the dict-list container tree as a simple list in the order they appear in the layout.

 Unlike everything else in the layout, these really aren't expected to be produced by a human; instead the `ref` filter is expected to generate them when it discovers the unknown objects when writing them, or more usually, by a translation program which is creating the layout from a PDB or HDF file.
-The reference ilter is responsible for converting between the datatype in the `<- ref` declaration and an index into this list of anonymous objects.
+The reference filter is responsible for converting between the datatype in the `<- ref` declaration and an index into this list of anonymous objects.

-### Attribute comments
+## Document and attribute comments

+As implied in some of the examples, Dudley treats anything between a "#" character and the next end-of-line as a comment, that is, as it it were whitespace.
+However, the Dudley parser can collect two special types of comments, which can be associated with the dict or list item, or with the named struct member where those comments appeared.

+Simplest is the document comment, which begins with "##".
+This should briefly describe the meaning of the item - perhaps its units and relationship to other items in the layout.
+Multiple lines of document comments may be associated with an item; Dudley keeps a list of the comment lines of text after the "##" and up to the end of the line:

+    te = f8[IMAX, JMAX]  ## (eV) electron temperature
+                         ## ei_coupling determines how rapidly te and ti relax

+Document comments are completely free-form.
+Dudley also recognizes attribute comments beginning with `#:`, which are also associated with the item where they appear.
+Again, an item may have multiple lines of attribute comments.
+Document, attribute, and ordinary ignored comments may be intermixed freely for any item, but Dudley keeps a single list of document comment lines, and a single dict of all the attributes defined in attribute comment lines.
+The format of an attribute comment is rigidly defined:

+    #: attr1_name=value1 attr2_name=value2 ...

+where each attribute value can be an integer, a floating point number, a quoted text string, or a 1D homogeneous array of any of these three types specified as a comma delimited list enclosed in `[...]`.
+The attribute names are the keys of the attribute dict Dudley will associate with the dict or list item or struct member where the `#:` comment appears.
+As a concrete example:

+    #: offsets=[0, 1, -1] units="mJ/cm2/s/ster" f_stop=5.6

+As for other names in Dudley, attribute names may be quoted text; Dudley imposes no restrictions on legal attribute names.

 Dudley defines meanings for a few attributes of the root dict:

     #: dudley_template = filename

-Searched for on DUDLEY_PATH if not an absolute filename.
+(Filename searched for on DUDLEY_PATH if not an absolute path.)

     #: created = "YYYY-MM-DD HH:MM:SS+00:00" (iso) or integer unix timestamp
     #: modified = "YYYY-MM-DD HH:MM:SS+00:00" (iso) or integer unix timestamp